21Dipti/workout-app/README.md

 ### Viewing Graphs

-- click on the name in the list and the webpage will load displaying the graphs.
+- Click on the name in the list and the webpage will load displaying the graphs.

 ## Code Structure